Documentation Index

 Features

-The Redo MCP Server provides tools for return and claim management:| Tool | Description |
+The Redo MCP Server provides tools for order and return management:| Tool | Description |

 |---|---|